soul-codes/mobx-ui-statelets/docs/jekyll/guides/getting-started-1.md

 ### What next?

 At this point, we don't yet see any real benefit of headless state management over in-component state management.
-In the [next](./getting-started-2.md), we will begin to get glimpses of this as we try to control focus state of a component without from the headless state perspective.
+In the [next part](./getting-started-2.md), we will begin to get glimpses of this as we try to control focus state of a component without from the headless state perspective.